peeperklip/ansibles/README.md

 ```
 192.168.33.10 vagrant.local
 ```
-The box required is: ubuntu 20.04
+The default box expected is ubuntu 20.04

 ### Executing on Vagrant
 ```bash